daveho/DIY8bit/Episode0d/README.md

 The USB to serial breakout module I use is this one (this is a random AliExpress link): [FT232RL breakout module at AliExpress](https://www.aliexpress.com/item/32481520135.html?spm=a2g0o.productlist.0.0.4b60167cbK8WUB&algo_pvid=3afa4b8a-bc32-4eb2-8a0c-f9376003cf0a&algo_expid=3afa4b8a-bc32-4eb2-8a0c-f9376003cf0a-0&btsid=68c0a29e-85d7-4c57-8f76-9afcbfc6fa93&ws_ab_test=searchweb0_0,searchweb201602_2,searchweb201603_55)

-I learned out to interface an ACIA to a FT232RL breakout from [Grant Searle's minimal 6809 system](https://searle.x10host.com/6809/Simple6809.html).
+I learned how to interface an ACIA to a FT232RL breakout from [Grant Searle's minimal 6809 system](https://searle.x10host.com/6809/Simple6809.html).

 Since one signal (R/-W) was added to the backplane, here is an updated